Motorcycles

 Q: Are there any exceptions to this law?

-A: California has a law that says a rider may choose to wear a motorcycle helmet if they feel it is safer than not wearing one.
+A: California has a law that says a rider may choose to wear a motorcycle helmet if they feel safer than not wearing one.

-Q: If a rider chooses to wear a helmet, can he wear one different from the standard type used by motorcyclists in other states?
+Q: If a rider chooses to wear a helmet, can he wear one that is different from the standard type used by motorcyclists in other states?

 A: Yes.
 The state law only requires a specific helmet to be used.